AliKheirAbdi/Delani-Studio/README.md

 # Delani-Studio
-A website for a Delani which is a design studio who specialize in design, development and product management.
+A website for Delani which is a design studio who specialize in design, development and product management.

 ## Author
 [Ali Kheir](https://github.com/AliKheirAbdi)